 - Increase and improve the public awareness and appreciation of the unique and challenging role fulfilled by police and emergency service personnel.

 The Good Practice Framework

 In collaboration with a range of Australian agencies and experts, Beyond Blue has developed the Good practice framework for mental health and wellbeing in first responder organisations.
 The Framework provides information about the range of programs and practices required to effectively promote the mental health of police and emergency services personnel and reduce suicide risk.
-It is intended to be used as a practical guide by police and emergency services agencies to develop or renew the mental health strategy in place for their organisation.
+Recently updated to include insights from the three-phase National Mental Health and Wellbeing Study of Police and Emergency Services, it is intended to be used as a practical guide by police and emergency services agencies to develop or renew the mental health strategy in place for their organisation.